What is HSG Test or Hysterosalpingography?

 - You are made to lie on your back with your feet braced to yourself simply as you do during a pelvic examination test.
 Speculum, a metal instrument which is used to dilate an orifice in the body, is inserted into your vagina to hold the vaginal walls apart for easy viewing of the cervix.

 - Next, the cervix is cleaned of germs or mucus.

-- The upper apex of cervix is may be temporarily numbed, i.e., local anesthesia might be done to provide relief from pain.
+- The upper apex of the cervix may be temporarily numbed, i.e., local anaesthesia might be done to provide relief from pain.
 Brace yourself for a small but sharp pinch or collision as this is done.

 - After this, the speculum is removed and you’re placed under X-ray surveillance.

 - Meanwhile, the fluid from the cannula or glass tube spreads into your lower abdomen, filling your uterus and fallopian tubes.
 There might be slight cramps due to this fluid.
 By any means, the fluid makes your fallopian muscles stretch if they are already blocked.

 - Now, X-ray imaging is performed by medical experts.
 This imaging is possible due to the slow spreading of the contrast medium (fluid) into your uterus and fallopian tubes.
 You will be asked to accordingly change position for part imaging.
 If there is no blockage in your fallopian tubes, the fluid will spill out of their extreme distal ends to be then absorbed by the body.

 - After imaging, a cannula or glass tube is gently removed.